Public Art - Sculptures

 The Liberty Arts Foundation raised $62,000 to commission this statue of Slaughter.

 Former Liberty Mayor Greg Canuteson initiated The Great Americans Project to celebrate and honor men and women in American history.
 Through private fundraising, the project has brought two life-sized bronze statues to historic downtown since 2013.
 The Great Americans Project Board of Directors plans to continue introducing more sculptures in the coming years.

 The first Great Americans Project statue was unveiled in June 2013 at a park on the corner of Lightburne and Mill streets.
 The life-size bronze sculpture of George Washington stands proudly atop a pedestal, pointing the way to William Jewell College.

 Location: Corner of Mill and Lightburne Streets

 Statue of Mark Twain

-In June 2016, the second Great American statue, a life-size bronze sculpture of Mark Twain, was unveiled at the corner of Kansas and Missouri streets.
+In June 2016, the second Great American statue, a life-size bronze sculpture of Mark Twain.

 Location: Corner of Kansas and Missouri streets

-Funding for the project was raised through donations from individuals, local businesses, and the developers of the Triangle with the assistance of the Liberty Arts Foundation.
+Funding for the project was raised through donations from individuals, local businesses, and the developers of the Liberty Triangle shopping center with the assistance of the Liberty Arts Foundation.